 These pathogens can also be found in other wet locations within your recreational water facility.
-As a result of the invasion of these micro organisms, a variety of respiratory, dermal or central nervous system infections occur.
-Air contaminants in an indoor pool environment is just as bad because they can have a harmful effect on your guests.
+As a result of the invasion of these microorganisms, a variety of respiratory, dermal, or central nervous system infections occur.
+Air contaminants in an indoor pool environment are just as bad because they can have a harmful effect on your guests.

 If your swimming pools and spas are indoors, you must maintain a good water sanitation system that will ensure good water quality in your facility.
 This process will also ensure that the air quality in your swimming facility is maintained as well.

 Proper maintenance will also keep the level of chloramines (chlorine odor), to a minimum.
 Good swimming pool care will eliminate the by-products of your disinfectants.
-It is our jobs as pool and spa owners/operators, to maintain good water quality and provide a minimal amount of risks to our guest due to swimming pool contamination.
+It is our job as pool and spa owners/operators, to maintain good water quality and provide a minimal number of risks to our guests due to swimming pool contamination.